How to get a graduate job in retail banking or insurance if you don’t have a numerical degree

 It's also important to emphasise any numeracy skills you’ve practised outside of education on your application forms.
 This can include experience such as cashing up in a part-time job or being the treasurer of a student society.

-The resourcing and employer brand manager at Mercer, Giovanna Miceli, told TARGETjobs Finance: ‘A couple of years ago I recruited a candidate with an English degree into an investment analyst role.
+A talent acquisition leader at Mercer, Giovanna Miceli, told TARGETjobs Finance: ‘A couple of years ago I recruited a candidate with an English degree into an investment analyst role.
 On the surface, it wasn’t a numerical degree but she emphasised to me how she’d elected to study additional numerical modules.
 This highlighted her numerical ability.’

 Follow us on Twitter @TjobsFinance.